REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Reasoning System and Control Loop of Architecture

-Algorithm~\ref{alg:control-loop} describes the overall control loop for achieving the assigned goal.
-Correctness of this algorithm (with a certain margin of error) is ensured by: \begin{enumerate} \item Applying the planning and diagnostics algorithm discussed in Section~\ref{sec:arch-hl-hist} for planning with $\tau_H$ and $\mathcal{H}$; \item Using the formal definitions of refinement and zoom described in Section~\ref{sec:arch-refzoomrand}; and \item Using a POMDP to probabilistically plan an action sequence and executing it for each $a^H$ of the logician's plan, as discussed in Section~\ref{sec:arch-pomdp}. \end{enumerate} The probabilistic planning is also supported by probabilistic state estimation algorithms that process inputs from sensors and actuators.
+The execution of fine-resolution actions based on probabilistic models of uncertainty in perception and actuation (e.g., Line 29, Algorithm~\ref{alg:control-loop}) is supported by probabilistic state estimation algorithms that process inputs from sensors and actuators.
 For instance, the robot builds a map of the domain and estimates its position in the map using a \emph{Particle Filter} algorithm for Simultaneous Localization and Mapping (SLAM)~\cite{thrun:robotics05}.
 This algorithm represents the true underlying probability distribution over the possible states using samples drawn from a proposal distribution.
 Samples more likely to represent the true state, determined based on the degree of match between the expected and actual sensor observations of domain landmarks, are assigned higher (relative) weights and re-sampled to incrementally converge to the true distribution.
 Implementations of the particle filtering algorithm are used widely in the robotics literature to track multiple hypotheses of system state.
 A similar algorithm is used to estimate the pose of the robot's arm.
 On the physical robot, other algorithms used to process specific sensor inputs.
 For instance, we use existing implementations of algorithms to process camera images, which are the primary source of information to identify specific domain objects.
 The robot also uses an existing implementation of a SLAM algorithm to build a domain map and localize itself in the map.
 These algorithms are summarized in Section~\ref{sec:exp}, when we discuss experiments on physical robots.